Go Back

 John Jensenius, with the National Lightning Safety Council, was live on the AccuWeather Network on May 29 to discuss lightning safety tips.

-It is possible that an area of high pressure near Bermuda could exert enough influence to keep storms away from the southern Atlantic beaches from Florida to North Carolina most of the day.
+An area of high pressure near Bermuda could exert enough influence to keep storms away from the southern Atlantic beaches from Florida to North Carolina most of the day.
 The Southeast in general will be very warm and humid on Sunday, where rain stays away.

 A small pocket of high pressure may also have just enough cool, dry air to keep much of New England and parts of upstate New York and the central Great Lakes dry as well.